TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 Ahh, that's better! :) Now, developers can gain a better understanding of this commit message because it does the following:

-* Provides a subject that specifies your code's action (e.g., "Add missing link and alt text the company's logo")
+* Provides a subject that specifies your code's action (e.g., "Add missing link and alt text to the company's logo")
 * Contains a body that provides a concise yet clear description of why the commit needed to be made (e.g., "Screen readers won't read the images to users with disabilities without this information")
 * Separates the subject from the body with a new/blank line.
 This is a best practice we highly recommend following.
 It makes commit messages easier for other developers to read.